Jaffna: Demography

-Historically residents of Jaffna were Tamils, Moors (Muslims), Europeans and Eurasian Burghers.
-Over time the composition changed with Tamils and Moors predominating and Europeans and Burghers either assimilating or moving away.
+Historically residents of Jaffna were Tamils, Muslims (previously known as Moors), Europeans and Eurasian Burghers.
+Over time the composition changed with Tamils and Muslims predominating and Europeans and Burghers either assimilating or moving away.
 Europeans and the natives lived in separate sections of the city.
 Most houses were modest in size and the streets were kept clean.
 After the 1900s the population increased and Sinhalese from the south also settled in Jaffna.
-Prior to the civil war there were Moors, Sinhalese, Indian Tamils and other ethnic groups living in Jaffna.
+Prior to the civil war there were Muslims, Sinhalese, Indian Tamils and other ethnic groups living in Jaffna.

 During colonial times, Jaffna was Ceylon's (Sri Lanka) second largest city.
 Post-independence the city was overtaken by the growth of settlements near Colombo.
 But even in 1981 Jaffna was the largest city outside the Greater Colombo area.
 The population of Jaffna, like the rest of the North and East, has been heavily affected by the civil war.
 Many of its Tamil residents have emigrated to the West or moved to the relative safety of Colombo.
 The city's small Moor and Sinhalese population have either been forcibly expelled or fled.
 As a consequence the city's population is significantly lower than it was 30 years ago.
 Many of the city's residents who left during the civil war have settled down elsewhere and are unlikely to return.
 There have been reports, particularly after the end of the civil war in 2009, about resettling those residents who wish to return to Jaffna but there hasn't been any substantive effort to do so yet.